Position

 • High school diploma or equivalent required; associate's or bachelor's degree in healthcare administration or a related field preferred.

-• Previous experience in a medical office or healthcare setting, preferably in a scheduling role.
+• Previous experience in a healthcare setting, preferably in surgery scheduling or a related role.

 • Strong knowledge of medical terminology and surgical procedures.